When you receive your benefit payment may depend on your birth date.

 You can receive benefits payment through direct deposit or a prepaid card

 The Social Security Administration (SSA) provides benefits for retired Americans, as well as disabled workers and individuals, spouses of workers, and widows and widowers.
 If you paid Social Security tax during the course of your life, you will be eligible to apply for Social Security benefits come retirement.
-The average Social Security benefit for retired individuals in 2019 was $1,461.
+The average Social Security benefit for retired individuals was $1,522.70 as of November 2020.
+Social Security recipients can also receive coronavirus stimulus checks as long as they meet the basic eligibility requirements.

 If you’re receiving Social Security, you will get your retirement or disability benefits as a lump sum payment each month.
 The payment dates for Social Security are set by the SSA and may be based on your birthday, depending on the type of benefit you are receiving.